xna-to-monogame/AccelerometerSample/README.md

 # Accelerometer Sample

-This sample shows how to read the accelerometer sensor on Windows Phone 7.
+This sample shows how to read the accelerometer sensor on an Android device

 ## Sample Overview